nsbradford/VimGPT/README.md

 ## Installation

 You'll need to [install neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim), if you're on MacOS you can simply `brew install neovim`.
-Then:
+Then [install from PyPI](https://pypi.org/project/vimgpt/):

 ```bash
 pip install vimgpt # or poetry add vimgpt